slamora/brackets-wiki/Brackets-Node-Process:-Overview-for-Developers.md

 ### Events

 Your Node module can also asynchronously trigger events that can be listened to on the Brackets side.
 Events are registered using the ```registerEvent``` command in the DomainManager, and emitted using the ```emitEvent```.
-On the client side, events can be listed for using the standard jQuery event system on instances of the NodeConenction class.
+On the client side, events can be listened for using the standard jQuery event system on instances of the NodeConnection class.
 The jQuery event type will are in the following format `domainName:eventName`.
 For example, for the `log` event in the `base` domain, listen for the `base:log` event type.

 So, to listen for log events, we can do: